-The first notable woman in the annals of math history is Hypatia of Alexandria.
+The first notable woman in mathematics history is Hypatia of Alexandria.
 Her story and tragic death is one which has had a fiery energy to symbolize the grace, wisdom, and resilience of all female mathematicians that have followed her.
 Hypatia’s place in math history is part mythical and part martyr.
-She was not only a brilliant mathematician, carving out mathematical ideas that current students see towards the end of high school, but she was also a gifted physicist, astronomer, and philosopher.
+She was not only a brilliant female mathematician, carving out mathematical ideas that current students see towards the end of high school, but she was also a gifted physicist, astronomer, and philosopher.

 There are well over a dozen books written on her extraordinary life.
 Hypatia of Alexandria: Mathematician and Martyr written by Michael Deakin is the only one I have, but it is a marvelous read of her entire life, making you feel like you are in the turbulence of intellectual and religious conflict of Alexandria at that time.

-The 20th-century mathematician Alfred North Whitehead, who co-wrote with Bertrand Russell, one of the greatest books of all time, Principia Mathematica, had a keen insight as to what made women thinkers so unique in history–that being deprived of a standard access to education made them better thinkers.
+The 20th-century mathematician Alfred North Whitehead, who co-wrote with Bertrand Russell, one of the greatest books of all time, Principia Mathematica, had a keen insight as to what made women in mathematics history so unique–that being deprived of a standard access to education made them better thinkers.

 ” That is the reason why uneducated clever women, who have seen much of the world, are in middle life so much the most cultured part of the community.
 They have been saved from this horrible burden of inert ideas.
 Every intellectual revolution which has ever stirred humanity into greatness has been a passionate protest against inert ideas.”